lanyuyang/Gyazo-dropbox/README.md

 During the first-run, bind Gyazo-box with your Dropbox account
 https://www.dropbox.com/s/sksons7ug41l2ou/2d39425b-d9df-4a07-ae61-dacae7de82e5.png

+The grabbed pictures is in your Dropbox's Apps/Gyazo-box folder.
+You can manage them manually.

-Then enjoy it !
+Enjoy it !

 ## About

-Based on the great work of [Gyazo](https://gyazo.com) and [Dropbox-Uploader](https://github.com/andreafabrizi/Dropbox-Uploader)
+Based on the great work of [Gyazo](https://gyazo.com/en) and [Dropbox-Uploader](https://github.com/andreafabrizi/Dropbox-Uploader)